Skip to main content

 Yearly benefits include:

-• Year 1: Assigned a career mentor; up to $4,000 for books and travel
+• Year 1: Scholars are assigned a career mentor and will receive up to $4,000 for books and travel.

-• Year 3: As a resident, up to $4,000 for books and travel; if fast-tracking, clinical subspecialty training emphasis
+• Year 3: As a resident, scholars will receive up to $4,000 for books and travel; if fast-tracking, they will receive clinical subspecialty training emphasis.

-• Fellowship Years (PGY-3 or -4, depending upon track): Up to $4,000 for books and travel if training is primarily clinical, or up to $10,000 per year if active in the laboratory for additional expenses related to research.
+• Fellowship years (PGY-3 or -4, depending upon track): As a fellow, scholars will receive up to $4,000 for books and travel if training is primarily clinical, or up to $10,000 per year for additional expenses related to research if active in the laboratory.

-• Potential Research Year: The department will consider the option of a fourth year as a fellow to spend virtually entirely in research
+• Potential research year: The department will consider the option for a fellow to spend a fourth year entirely in research.

 Contact Us

-• Manager, Office of the President & Chief Research Officer
+• Manager, Office of the President & Chief Research Officer, Stanley Manne Children's Research Institute

-• Coordinator, Northwestern Pediatrics Physician Scientist Training Program @ Lurie Children’s (PSTP)
+• Coordinator, Northwestern University Pediatrics Physician Scientist Training Program at Ann & Lurie Children’s Hospital of Chicago

 abender@luriechildrens.org